bobleesj/github-pages-with-docker/_posts/2024-03-12-python-test-multiple-versions.md

 Python packages can be installed using `pip3` if a `requirements.txt` file exists in the project directory.

-In one of my projects, which focuses on pre-processing crystal files ([see here](https://github.com/bobleesj/cif-cleaner)), the `freeze` command listed 76 packages.

 ```bash
 pip3 install -r requirements.txt
 ```